afnog/sse/virtualization/presentation.md

 ## Create a Virtual Machine

-* Named "Trusty OpenStack Compute"
+* Named "OpenStack Compute 1"
   * One of our three virtual machines, the Compute Node
 * Allocate 1024 MB RAM, 20 GB disk space
   * Name the disk image "Trusty OpenStack"